 Tutoring writing at Oxford College made a profound impression on me.
 I learned that I liked teaching.
 I began to think that teaching might even be something I could become good at.
 Not long after I graduated from Emory, I landed a graduate teaching assistantship, this time, tutoring in the writing center at the University of Alabama.
 While I could intuit some best practices for tutoring, this second writing center, as at Oxford, included no formal tutor education or training.
 On my first day, I asked a more experienced tutor what I should do, how I should work.
 She pointed to the stacks of Writing Center Journal and Writing Lab Newsletter that filled the bookshelves there.
 “You could read some of those to find some tips on tutoring,” she replied.

 Now more than three decades since my first tutoring experience at Oxford, I remain preoccupied with tutor education and training.
 It has become the primary focus of my research and teaching in rhetoric, composition, and literacy studies.
-I’ve worked in six college writing centers, directing three of them, from California State University, Chico, to the University of North Carolina at Charlotte, to my current post leading the University Writing Center at the University of Central Florida.
+I’ve worked in six college writing centers, directing three of them, from California State University, Chico, to the University of North Carolina at Charlotte, to the University of Central Florida.
 As my involvement in writing center work has continued, my interest in tutor education has deepened.

 The culmination of this research and teaching in writing centers is my recent book Around the Texts of Writing Center Work: An Inquiry-Based Approach to Tutor Education, published by the Utah State University Press.

 Around the Texts of Writing Center Work examines the conceptual frameworks underpinning and created by ordinary writing center documents.
 The values, assumptions, and beliefs underlying course syllabi, policy statements, website copy, assessment plans, promotional flyers, and annual reports critically inform writing center practices, including the vital undertaking of tutor education.